Praise25/Blog-preview-card/README.md

 ### Continued development

-Similarly to what I mentioned before, I'm going to keep working on implementing really cool and smooth animations.
+Similarly to what I mentioned before, I'm going to keep working on implementing really complex, fun and fluid animations.

 ### Useful resources